DNXLabs/terraform-aws-stateful/README.md

      - alb - An external ALB

  - Route 53 (requires ALB)
-     - ALB URL poiting to a hostname
+     - ALB URL pointing to a hostname

 ## Usage